czdtech/fb-jf/src/content/games/age-of-war.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The game is controlled almost entirely with the mouse.
+The game is controlled almost entirely with the `mouse`.

 *   **Train Units:** `Click` on the unit icons at the top-left of the screen to train them.
 You must have enough gold.
 *   **Build Turrets:** `Click` on the empty turret slots on top of your base to open the build menu, then select a turret to construct.